-CLEAR THREAT TO THE SAFETY OF OTHER STUDENTS/EMPLOYEES N.C.G.S. §115C-391(d)
+CLEAR THREAT TO THE SAFETY OF OTHER STUDENTS/EMPLOYEES

+N.C.G.S. §115C-390.11

-A local Board of Education may, upon recommendation of the principal and superintendent, expel any student 14 years of age or older whose behavior indicates that the student's continued presence in school constitutes a clear threat to the safety of other students or employees.
+A local Board of Education may, upon recommendation of the principal and superintendent, expel any student 14 years of age or older whose behavior indicates that the student's continued presence in school constitutes a clear threat to the safety of other students or employees or if the student is subject to the Jessica Lunsford Act.